 - Wind Wand on the Coastal Walkway

-For more inspiration for New Plymouth, head on over to our New Plymouth – Guide for Backpackers.
+For more inspiration for New Plymouth, head on over to the 10 Best Things to Do in New Plymouth.

 Follow the signs to the Cliff Top Track, which takes you across open farmland to Mt Davidson.
 You’ll cross the ridge then descend to the Waipingau Stream.
 To return to the start, return via the beach at low tide only.
 Make sure you are able to get back to Pukearuhe no later than two hours after low tide.
 Otherwise, you are screwed.
 Check out the Met Service tide timetable.
 If you’re not going to make it, return the way you came.